mbask/fertplan/README.md

     fertilization may be passed as a 0-value to this variable.

-  - **Organic fertilizer**, this is the type of organic fertilizer as found in table 6 (page 25) of the *guidelines*: Conditioners, Bovine manure, Swine and poultry manure.
+  - **Organic fertilizer**, this is the type of organic fertilizer as found in table 6 (page 25) of the *guidelines*: ‘Conditioners’, ‘Bovine manure’, ‘Swine and poultry manure’.
 It contributes to the **\(f_{N,f}\)** component.

   - **Years from previous organic fertilization**, this contributes to the **\(f_{N,f}\)** component, to compute the quantity of available N left in the soil, table 6 (page 25) of the *guidelines*.
-It can either be 1,2,3 years.
+It can either be ‘1’, ‘2’, ‘3’ years.

-  - **N from atmosphere or N-fixing bacteria**, , this contributes to the **\(f_{N,g}\)** component and takes the form of a coefficient in the range from 0 to 1 to be applied to the value of 20 kg/ha estimated for a yearly crop close to urban settlements.
+  - **N from atmosphere or N-fixing bacteria**, this contributes to the **\(f_{N,g}\)** component and takes the form of a coefficient in the range from 0 to 1 to be applied to the value of 20 kg/ha estimated for a yearly crop close to urban settlements.

 Let’s now set the variables values and bind them to the soil analysis table.
 Let’s suppose the values are constant among all soil samples, as